mearleycf/gitsmartcommit/README.md

 # For Claude
 export ANTHROPIC_API_KEY="your-key"

+# For Qwen (via HuggingFace)
+export HF_TOKEN="your-huggingface-token"

+# For Qwen (via Ollama - no token needed)
+# Just make sure Ollama is running and the model is installed
 ```

 You can also provide the API key via the `--api-key` flag, but this is not recommended as it may be visible in your shell history: